usf-cs212-fall2020/usf-cs212-fall2020.github.io/_projects/project-grading.md

   <p>Each project grade is split into two components: functionality (passing tests) and design (passing code review).
 This guide details both the process for getting credit for project functionality.</p>
 ---

+This guide assumes you have already [setup your project](project-setup.html) and [tested your project](project-testing.html).
+This includes making a release of your project that passes the verification process on Github.

-## Functionality Grade
+## Eligibility
 {: .page-header }

-The following sections detail how to get your project functionality graded.

-### Eligibility

 Before making a request, you should make sure you are eligible to have your functionality verified:

   - Do you have credit for the functionality of the previous project?
+You can check your grades on [Canvas]({{ site.data.info.links.canvas.link }}).
+If you are missing a grade you should already have, please reach out to us on [Piazza]({{ site.data.info.links.piazza.link }})

-      For example, if you are on project 3, you must already have a non-zero functionality grade for project 2.
-If you are on project 1, you can skip this check.
+      *For example, if you are on project 3, you must already have a non-zero functionality grade for project 2.
+If you are on project 1, you can skip this check.*

-  - Do you have credit for the design of the previous 2 projects?
+  - Are you working only 1 project ahead?

-      For example, if you are on project 3, you must already have a non-zero design grade for project 1.
-You cannot work more than 1 project ahead!
-If you are on project 1 or 2, you can skip this check.
+      *For example, if you are on project 3, you must already have completed project 1 (both functionality and design) and have a non-zero functionality grade for project 2.
+If you are on project 1 or 2, you can skip this check.*

-  - Do you have a release for this project that 100% passed the verification action?
+  - Do you have a release for this project that passed the verification action on Github?
+If not, see the [Creating Releases](project-testing.html#creating-releases) section of the testing guide.

 If you answered yes to all of the above, you can request to have your functionality grade updated.

-### Requesting Grade
+## Requesting Grade
+{: .page-header }

 To request an update to your functionality grade, you must create a **project verification issue** on Github.